 Trauma insurance for people over 65

-- Buy Back Feature.
-If the Trauma cover is linked to the life insurance plan and a benefit is paid for a trauma event, the life insurance sum-insured is reduced by what was paid for the trauma benefit.
-Buy back feature allows the policy owner to repurchase the sum-insured 12 months after the claim was paid.
+- Buy-Back option.
+If the trauma cover is linked to a life insurance plan and a benefit is paid for a trauma event, the life insurance sum insured is reduced by what was paid for the trauma benefit.
+The buy-back feature allows the policy owner to repurchase the sum-insured 12 months after the claim was paid.

 - Conversion to loss of independence.
 As most trauma policies will only provide cover to age 70, some policies will allow policy owners to convert the benefit to a "loss of independence" benefit.
 This benefit can generally remain in force until the age of 100.